 Pretty much every resort town/village has at least a couple of spas to choose from.
 Whistler is certainly no exception to this rule.
+You could also get the best foot massagers for diabetics online.
 A massage can be a wonderful thing to help stretch the muscles and address the tightness you may be feeling.
 If you’re going to book a massage you may want to do it early in your trip when you are likely to feel the most pain.

 Perform Stretches in Your Room